Mean, Median & Mode Calculator

 For standard deviation and variance calculations that build on the mean, the standard deviation calculator takes the analysis further.
 For a simpler tool focused just on averages, the average calculator handles weighted and unweighted means.

 All calculations run in your browser.
-No data is sent to any server.
+No data is sent to any server, so the dataset stays on your device.

 Frequently Asked Questions